cemsbv/pygef/README.md

 classification = ['robertson','been_jeffrey']

-#type the name of the classification exactly as specified in the list classification, the inputs of plot_cpt are:
+# Type the name of the classification exactly as specified in the list classification, the inputs of plot_cpt are:
 kwargs = [classification='robertson', # possible choices 'robertson' and 'been_jeffrey'
           water_level_NAP= -1, # insert water level respect to NAP
           min_thickness = 0.2, # minimun accepted thickness for filtered layers